Vienne (river)

 The Vienne (/fr/; Vinhana, /oc/) is a major river in south-western France.
 It is 363 km long.
 It is a significant left tributary of the lower Loire.
 It supports numerous hydroelectric dams, and it is the main river of the northern part of the Nouvelle-Aquitaine region.

 Two French departments are named after the Vienne: Haute-Vienne (87) in the Limousin region and Vienne (86) both in the Nouvelle-Aquitaine region.

 Course

 The Vienne rises as a spring in the department of Corrèze, at the foot of Mont Audouze, on the Plateau de Millevaches, near Peyrelevade.
 It then flows roughly west to the city of Limoges where it once played a major role in the famous Limoges porcelain industry.
-A little way after Limoges it takes a turn to the north.
+A little way after Limoges it turn to the north.
 En route to its confluence with the Loire, the Vienne is joined by the rivers Creuse and Clain.
 Finally, after a journey of 372 km it reaches the Loire at Candes-Saint-Martin in the department of Indre-et-Loire.

 The Vienne flows through the following departments and towns: